 Adriene’s self-care tips for young activists

-Adriene Mishler, 34, from Austin, Texas is a YouTube sensation.
-Her channel, Yoga with Adriene has almost 4 million followers across 115 countries.
+Adriene Mishler from Austin, Texas is a YouTube sensation.
+Her channel, Yoga with Adriene has over 8 million followers across 115 countries.
 Her mantra is ‘find what feels good’ but she has social justice in her soul.
 She truly believes in the power of young women.

 This is why Adriene is leading a yoga workshop at Plan International’s Global Girls’ Summit on 10 October.
 We asked her why she was drawn to this event and what advice she has for young people in the fight for gender equality.

 “It’s very different sharing yoga online to sharing it in person with a huge room full of a thousand people or more which is why I’m honoured to come and speak and guide some yoga at the Global Girls Summit.